 Fosdick and Scott, in their work titled Toward Liquor Control, proposed two alternative methods of liquor control at the state level: state government could either (1) act as a public monopoly, or (2) license private enterprises if the state was unwilling to become a liquor monopoly.

 The Fosdick and Scott study turned out be extremely influential in shaping the states’ liquor control trajectories post-Prohibition.
 It was a blueprint for how state governments have continued to regulate liquor sales to this day.
 Most states opted for Fosdick and Scott’s “three-tier system” per option (2), using licensing as the mechanism to control alcohol sales and police consumers.
-Other states – the control states I wrote about in Part II of this blog series – opted for option (1), by exerting some form of monopoly power over the distribution and sales of alcoholic beverages.
+Other states – the control states I wrote about in Part II of this blog series – opted for option (1), by exerting some form of monopoly power over the distribution and sales of alcoholic beverages, thus adding a fourth tier.

 Three-Tier System Is Ripe for Reform